lostintangent/node-azure/README.md

 Now that we have our app Dockerized and pushed to DockerHub, we need to actually deploy it to the cloud so we can show it off to the world.
 For this, we'll use Azure App Service, which is Azure's PaaS offering, and recently added two new capabilities which are relevant to Node.js developers:

-1. Support for Linux-based VMs, which reduces incompatibilities for apps which are built using native Node modules, or other tools which might not support Windows or behave differently.
+1. Support for Linux-based VMs, which reduces incompatibilities for apps which are built using native Node modules, or other tools which might not support Windows and/or may behave differently.

 2. Support for Docker-based deployments, which allow you to simply specify the name of your Docker image, and allow App Service to pull, deploy and scale the image automatically.

 To get started, open up your terminal, and we'll use the new Azure CLI 2.0 to manage your Azure account and provision the neccessary infrastructure to run the todo app.
-Once you've logged into your account from the CLI using the `az login` command, perform the following steps in order to provision the App Service instance and deploy the todo app container:
+Once you've logged into your account from the CLI using the `az login` command (as mentioned in the pre-reqs), perform the following steps in order to provision the App Service instance and deploy the todo app container:

-1. Create the resource group, which you can think of as a "namespace" or "directory" for helping to organize Azure resources.
+1. Create a resource group, which you can think of as a "namespace" or "directory" for helping to organize Azure resources.
 The `-n` flag is the name of the group and can be specified as anything you want.

     ```shell
     az group create -n nina-demo -l westus
     ```

+    *Note: The `-l` flag indicates the location of the resource group.
+If you aren't located on the Western US coast, then hit `<TAB>` after typing `-l` and the Azure CLI will provide you with a list of available regions.*

 2. Create the App Service plan, which will manage creating and scaling the underlying VMs that your app is deployed to.
 Once again, specify any value that you'd like for the name flag, however, make sure that the `-g` flag references the name that you gave to the resource group.